osks/ctenv/backlog/tasks/task-35 - Remove-fixed-repo-mount-and-implement-smart-project-aware-directory-mounting.md

 ### Auto-Detection Algorithm

-1. **Determine workspace**: Search for `.ctenv.toml` from current directory upward.
-If found, workspace = that directory.
-Otherwise, workspace = current directory.
+1. **Determine workspace**:
+   - If workspace contains `auto`: Search for `.ctenv.toml` from current directory upward
-2. **Determine working directory**: If `--workdir` provided, use it.
-Otherwise, preserve user's current location relative to workspace.
+   - If `.ctenv.toml` found: workspace source = that directory
+   - If not found: workspace source = current directory
+   - If workspace is `.` (in config): resolve relative to config file location

+2. **Parse workspace string**: Split `source:target:options` like volume syntax

+3. **Determine working directory**:
+   - If `--workdir` provided: use it
+   - Otherwise: translate user's position relative to workspace source into container target
+   - Example: User in `/project/src/`, mounting `/project:/repo` → workdir = `/repo/src/`

-3. **Mount and execute**: Mount `workspace → workspace`, cd to computed working directory, execute command.
+4. **Mount and execute**: Mount workspace, cd to computed working directory, execute command

 ### Configuration File Design